T-Mobile Customer service number (for call connections)

-Responsible for millions of customers across the UK, the T-Mobile contact number is constantly dealing with queries from consumers.
+Responsible for millions of customers across the UK, the T-Mobile Contact Number (for call connections) is constantly dealing with queries from consumers.
 Having been one of the most prominent networks in the UK for a number of years, their calls centres can deal with thousands of phone calls every day.
 These calls come from people needing to get in touch with the company for a variety of different reasons.

-For the last few years, all of the T-Mobile customer service numbers have been operated by EE.
+For the last few years, all of the T-Mobile Customer service number (for call connections)s have been operated by EE.
 This change comes as a result of their merger with Orange, and currently T-Mobile only operates on the 3G band and only existing clients are classed as T-Mobile customers.
 Anyone signing up for a new service now has to do so with EE.

-However, this has not stopped the T-Mobile phone number being one of the most dialled around.
+However, this has not stopped the T-Mobile Call Connection Phone Number being one of the most dialled around.
 Managing questions about Pay As You Go (PAYG) and contracts, as well as mobile broadband and business accounts, their contact centre staff generally receive positive reviews on independent polls.
 The team are normally able to deal with any matter quickly and effectively.

 Like their main rivals Vodafone and O2, T-Mobile have attempted to move some of their customer support towards online portals.
-The idea that this would eventually replace the phone number as the main way for consumers to get in touch with the company has proved to be misguided, however.
+The idea that this would eventually replace the Call Connection Phone Number as the main way for consumers to get in touch with the company has proved to be misguided, however.
 Undeniably, FAQs, live chat and e-mail correspondence do have their place in modern day customer service.
-However, most experts seem to agree that calling the T-Mobile contact number remains the easiest and fastest way to have a problem resolved.
+However, most experts seem to agree that calling the T-Mobile Contact Number (for call connections) remains the easiest and fastest way to have a problem resolved.